uwe-app/app/site/install.md

 You can get going right away; edit the files in `project/site` and check your changes in the browser.
 To learn more check out [usage](/usage/) and the [docs](/docs/).

-Other platforms can be built from the [source](/source/) which is available upon request.